 1969: According to police reports from Moscow, thousands of public phone booths had been vandalized in the Russian capital when people were taking parts from phones to convert their acoustic to electric guitars.
 Apparently, a feature in a Russian youth magazine had described how to do it.
 This must have slipped the censorship by the Russian authorities.
 One wonders what happened to the editor of this publication, as well as the censors who had missed the article.
 While I don’t condone vandalism, admittedly, I had to smile when I learned about this story.
 Rock & roll scored a rare if short victory in a totalitarian state that suppressed it.
 Of course, censorship continues in Russia to this day and seems to be worse than ever.
 Meanwhile, the leader of the free world and his supporters have come up with the concepts of alternate facts and fake news if they don’t like media coverage.

 1973: The Summer Jam at Watkins Glen was held at the Watkins Glen Grand Prix Raceway near Watkins Glen, N.Y.
 The outdoor music festival drew an estimated 600,000 rock fans to see The Allman Brothers Band, Grateful Dead and The Band – what a line-up!
 The one-day event ended up in the Guinness Book Of Word Records for “largest audience at a pop festival.”
 While in some regards Watkins Glen was comparable to Woodstock (upstate New York location, terrible traffic, bad weather), the latter “only” attracted more than 400,000 people.
-Here’s a clip of Come And Go Blues by the Allman Brothers, which apparently was recorded at the festival.
+Here’s Come And Go Blues by the Allman Brothers from the concert, which was included on their double live album Wipe the Windows, Check the Oil, Dollar Gas from November 1976.

 Sources: Wikipedia, This Day In Rock, This Day In Music.com, U.K. Official Singles Chart, The Beatles Bible, YouTube